-The increase in sales in our Metal Forming segment for the year ended December 31, 2022, as compared to the year ended December 31, 2021, primarily reflects \$204 million associated with the acquisition of Tekfor that became effective on June 1, 2022.
-Metal Forming sales in 2022 also reflect an increase in intersegment sales to Driveline as the Driveline segment experienced increased production volumes on certain light truck and CUV programs that we support in North America.
+The increase in Metal Forming sales for the year ended December 31, 2023, as compared to the year ended December 31, 2022, primarily reflects approximately \$193 million associated with the acquisition of Tekfor, as well as the impact of increased production volumes on certain vehicle programs that we support.
+These increases were partially offset by a net reduction of approximately \$31 million associated with the effect of metal market pass-throughs to our customers and the impact of foreign exchange translation.

 We use Segment Adjusted EBITDA as the measure of earnings to assess the performance of each segment and determine the resources to be allocated to the segments.
-For the year ended December 31, 2022, as compared to the year ended December 31, 2021, the change in Segment Adjusted EBITDA for the Driveline segment was primarily attributable to the impact of increased manufacturing costs, including higher metal and commodity costs, higher utility costs and increased transportation costs, partially offset by a net increase in production volumes on vehicle programs we support.
+For the year ended December 31, 2023, as compared to the year ended December 31, 2022, the increase in Segment Adjusted EBITDA for the Driveline segment was primarily attributable to the impact of increased production volumes on certain vehicle programs that we support, as well as an increase of approximately \$21 million attributable to the net effect of metal market pass-throughs to our customers and the impact of foreign exchange translation.
+These favorable impacts were partially offset by increased labor costs and program launch costs.